 This utility is used to move data from a backup resource onto the MAP Engine computer.
-You would need to do this if hardware problems caused the system to fail or if a user file was changed or deleted by mistake.
-Another important restore utility is available for PressureMAP Version 27 systems which are running either of the two supported Linux operating system.
+You would need to do this if hardware problems caused the system to fail or if a user file changed or had been deleted by mistake.
+Another important restore utility is available for PressureMAP Version 28 systems which are running the supported CentOS 5 Linux operating system.
 Linux systems have a menu option for performing data migration from a backed up SCO UNIX PressureMAP system.